gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.7.8 / 07.03.2018 =
  * Add ability to use simple calculation actions with dates
- * Update of way to connect of table's translation
+ * Update of the way to connect of table's translation
- * Update of tooltips for the "Language and Text" tab in table admin area
+ * Update of tooltips for the "Language and Text" tab in the table admin area
  * Fix for detecting browser language in Safari
  * Fix for Norwegian-Nynorsk translation data
  * Fix of formulas updating after rows / columns adding / removing
  * Fix of formulas updating after pasting data from another cell
- * Fix of correction of cells values during cells autofilling
+ * Fix of correction of cells values during cells autofill
  * Fix of calculation of DATE formulas: DATE, DAY, DAYS, DAYS360, EDATE, EOMONTH, MONTH, HOUR, MINUTE, ISOWEEKNUM, TODAY, NOW, SUBTOTAL
  * Fix of using empty cells in calculations